a34729t/d3-chartplusmap/README.md

 Then, go to [port 8000 on local](hosthttp://localhost:8000/index.html).

 We do this so we can load remote libraries in the future; currently we keep local copies of D3 et. al.

+## TODO

+1. On mouseover of line, highlight country too
+2. On mouseover of country, highlight line too